yamahigashi/unofficial-fabricengine-documents-ja/Source/CanvasProgrammerGuide/execute-ports.rst

 .. note::

-  This example is meant to serve primarily as an example of how execute ports work; a future version of Fabric will introduce a feature called "blocks" that will provide a more natural way of looping over groups of nodes.
+  This example is meant to serve primarily as an example of how execute ports work; For a more natural way of looping over groups of nodes please refer to :ref:`the blocks section of the Canvas Programming Guide <canvas-programming-guide-blocks>`